 The reference range for testosterone in people assigned female at birth is 0.3 – 1.9 nmol/L. Most testosterone values in people with PCOS will be less than 5.2 nmol/L. Testosterone values of more than 4.0 nmol/L will need to be repeated and, if testosterone levels are still over 4.0 nmol/L, further investigation is required.

-What are the signs of high testosterone in PCOS?
+What are the signs and symptoms of high testosterone in PCOS?

 There are a few signs of high testosterone levels in people with PCOS but speaking with your doctor and having a blood test is the only way to be sure.